 The International Ski Federation – Fédération Internationale de Ski, Internationaler Ski Verband – is abbreviated in all languages as FIS.
 FIS is the main international organisation of ski sports.
 Founded by 14 member nations in 1924 in Chamonix, France, today it has a membership of 101 national ski associations and is based in Oberhofen am Thunersee, Switzerland.

-The federation organises the following ski sport disciplines, for which it oversees World Cup competitions and World Championships: Alpine Skiing, Nordic Skiing, Freestyle Skiing, and Snowboarding.
+The federation organizes the following ski sport disciplines, for which it oversees World Cup competitions and World Championships: Alpine Skiing, Nordic Skiing, Freestyle Skiing, and Snowboarding.

-Athletes are eligible to compete in races that are sanctioned as “FIS” races beginning in 1st year J2 level.
+Athletes are eligible to compete in races that are sanctioned as “FIS” races beginning in 1st year U19.
 Coaches must submit names to race organizers of athletes intending to race in FIS, but it is up to the FIS host to determine the number of racers they will accept from each region/division and/or country.
-FIS racers earn “FIS” points, much in the same way that USSA points are earned and calculated.
+FIS racers earn FIS points, much in the same way as U.S. Ski & Snowboard points are earned and calculated.